Skip to Content

 RESPONSIBILITY FOR DATA PROTECTION

-SCIS has appointed John Edward as the Data Compliance Manager, who will deal with all requests and enquiries concerning how SCIS use your personal data (see section on Your Rights below) and endeavour to ensure that all personal data is processed in compliance with this policy and Data Protection Law.
+SCIS has appointed a Data Compliance Manager, who will deal with all requests and enquiries concerning how SCIS use your personal data (see section on Your Rights below) and endeavour to ensure that all personal data is processed in compliance with this policy and Data Protection Law.

 Contact details for the Data Compliance Manager are info@scis.org.uk